2011 Kia Sportage SX Turbo Review: Escaping Stampede Tourists

 Exterior Styling

-Exterior styling is sharp: wide, aggressive stance with sleek lines and dual muffler—Kia certainly paid attention to the details here.
-The 18” rims make a bold statement: sporty yet tasteful.
-Overall, stylish, sporty, and not bubbly like several compact CUVs on the market.
+The exterior styling is sharp: a wide, aggressive stance with sleek lines and a dual muffler—Kia certainly paid attention to the details here.
+The 18-inch rims make a bold statement: sporty yet tasteful.
+Overall, it is stylish, sporty, and not bubbly like several compact CUVs on the market.

 2011 Kia Sportage SX Turbo review

-Inside, the cabin feels compact yet comfortable with adequate legroom for rear passengers.
-Toggling between my iPod with the iPod connectivity and SAT radio (also both standard) solved any music contention; a 7-speaker system with sub-woofer and steering wheel audio controls are standard in the SX Turbo.
-The entire instrument panel is super clean and easy to manage, finding the climate control cluster below with the main nav/audio screen nestled above.
+Inside, the cabin feels compact yet comfortable, with adequate legroom for rear passengers.
+Toggling between my iPod with the iPod connectivity and SAT radio (both standard) solved any music contention; a 7-speaker system with sub-woofer and steering wheel audio controls are standard in the SX Turbo.
+The entire instrument panel is super clean and easy to manage.
+The climate control cluster is below, and the main nav/audio screen is above.
 An uncomplicated, well though out interface makes it easy to get acquainted to—this can’t be said for all vehicles.
-Only gripe: the USB/iPod port should be in the armrest storage or glove compartment opposed to centre console where the device and cable flop around in the open, seeing as iPod/MP3 integrates with the vehicles audio controls anyway (an issue I have with many vehicles).

 2011 Kia Sportage SX Turbo review